What is Dual Diagnosis?

 What Two Disorders Occur With Dual Diagnosis?

 This is also a tricky question, even though a dual diagnosis means there are two co-occurring disorders.
-But, which two disorders?
+But, which two disorders are these referring to?
 Well, dual disorders consist of two main categories: (1) substance abuse disorders, and (2) the co-occurring mental health disorders.
-Plus, each one of these two dual diagnoses’ types has multiple diseases, which adds up to more possible combinations!
+Plus, each one of these two dual diagnoses’ types includes multiple diseases, which adds up to more possible combinations.

 So, Dual Diagnosis = One Mental + One Addiction Disorder?

 Dual diagnosis is when someone endures a mental illness while also addicted to drugs or alcohol.
-Dual diagnosis can start as a single problem such drug or alcohol—then addiction can cause the brain to go haywire, and one can also get a mental disorder (or vice versa).
+Dual diagnosis can start as a single problem such as drug or alcohol—then addiction can cause the brain to go haywire, and one can also get a mental disorder.
+Alternatively, someone can have a formerly diagnosed mental illness and then, later on, resort to drugs or alcohol as a means to try to deal with their disorder.
+Sometimes, both disorders can go totally unnoticed or unrealized until further consequences emerge.

 Is Dual Diagnosis Always More Difficult to Treat?